Professional Security

 - That you filed in a reasonable time considering those unusual circumstances.

 Due to recent changes in the USCIS policies, Affirmative Asylum Applications are being processed in a different way than previously.
 Unfortunately, this change in policy may directly and adversely affect your rights as an asylum-seeker.
 As of January 29th, 2018, the USCIS Asylum Division is giving priority to Affirmative Asylum Applications filed the most recently in time.
-What this means, is that if you file your application tomorrow for example, USCIS intends, within 21 days of receiving your application (or within 21 days of tomorrow in our example), to assign you an Asylum Interview Date in the not too distant future.
+What this means, is that if you file your application tomorrow for example, USCIS intends, within 21 days of receiving your application (or within 21 days of tomorrow in our example), to assign you an Asylum Interview Date in the not-too-distant future.
 That interview, as was the case previously, will then be used to decide if you’re potentially eligible for asylum or not.

 USCIS has a huge backlog of Asylum cases, and they used to process the oldest ones first.
 Thus, there was a policy where you could seek employment authorization to work after 150 days of USCIS receiving your application, while you waited for them to process your application.
 Thus, previously people could file asylum applications as a way to extend their stay in the United States, and typically became eligible to work for many months and sometimes years, while they waited for USCIS to process their asylum applications.

-Now, because USCIS policy has changed and because they are making it a priority to assigning interview dates to applications filed within the last 21 days; instead of the oldest pending asylum applications in their backlog, this means new asylum applicants typically won’t get the chance to work and stay in the United States unless their asylum claim is granted.
+Now, because USCIS policy has changed and because they are making it a priority to assign interview dates to applications filed within the last 21 days; instead of the oldest pending asylum applications in their backlog, this means new asylum applicants typically won’t get the chance to work and stay in the United States unless their asylum claim is granted.
 Now, new applicants will quickly be given their asylum interviews, and if the interview goes well, you will be scheduled for an Asylum Hearing before an Immigration Judge to decide ultimately whether you will be granted asylum or not.
 If the Asylum Interview with USCIS does not go well however, and the USCIS decides your case is non-meritorious, frivolous, or fraudulent, you will be immediately placed in Removal Proceedings.

 Thus, if you don’t have the strongest case for asylum based on your facts, now you may really want to think twice before applying for asylum.
 The aim of this policy change is to reduce the percentage of applicants that file asylum applications solely to extend their time in the United States and to obtain employment authorization.
 In contrast, if you have a good and legitimate claim to asylum, the length of time for you to be officially granted asylee status should be greatly reduced.